MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 8. On the **Stay signed in?** dialog box, select the **Don’t show this again** check box and then select **Yes.** On the **Save password** dialog box that appears, select **Never**.

-9. If a **Welcome to your new Office, MOD** window appears, there's no option to close it.
+9. If a **Welcome to Microsoft 365** window appears, there's no option to close it.
 Instead, to the right of the window, select the right arrow icon (**>**) two times and then select the check mark icon to advance through the slides in this messaging window.

 10. If a **Find more apps** window appears, select the **X** in the upper right-hand corner of the window to close it.

-11. The **Microsoft Office Home** page appears in your Edge browser.
+11. The **Microsoft 365 Home** page appears in your Edge browser.
 Notice the initials **MA** that appear in a circle in the top-right corner of the screen.
 These are the initials of the **MOD Administrator** account, which is the tenant admin account created by your lab hosting provider that you just signed in as.
 The other existing Microsoft 365 user accounts that were created by your lab hosting provider have a picture associated with each of their accounts; therefore, when you sign in as any of those users in later labs, the user's picture will be displayed rather than the user's initials.
 However, when a user such as the MOD Administrator has no picture assigned to it, the user's initials are displayed in place of the picture. <br/>

-	On the **Microsoft Office Home** page, in the list of application icons that appear in the left-hand pane, select **Admin**; this opens the **Microsoft 365 admin center** in a new browser tab.
+	On the **Microsoft 365 Home** page, in the list of application icons that appear in the left-hand pane, select **Admin**; this opens the **Microsoft 365 admin center** in a new browser tab.

 12. In the **Microsoft 365 admin center**, select **Show all** in the navigation pane and then select **Settings**.
 In the **Settings** group, select **Org settings**.